by Heidi Riley

-The Wind Energy Institute of Canada (WEICAN) is a non-profit organization dedicated to testing, innovating, and advancing wind energy across Canada.
-Their research facility in North Cape is home to five wind turbines, a solar array, and a battery energy storage system.
+The Wind Energy Institute of Canada (WEICan) is a non-profit organization dedicated to testing, innovating, and advancing wind energy across Canada.
+Their research facility in North Cape PEI is home to five wind turbines, a solar array, and a battery energy storage system.

-Students who take part in an internship also have the benefit of a place to stay while they complete their work term.
-“We have tried having our interns work remotely, but we found it’s best for them to be on site, so we have accommodations for them to stay at for free.”
+Students who take part in an internship also have the benefit of a place to stay on site for free while they complete their work term.

 “We are governed by a board of directors who have industry and academic ties.
 As an organization, we collaborate with industry, utilities, system operators, and academia to advance wind energy in Canada and around the world.

 “We want to build capacity in the industry.
 To do that, we need to understand how the turbines operate and how to operate them better.
 Through that understanding, we want to build tomorrow’s leaders – people who are working and doing the research now will be the people who are the experts in the future.

 “One of our areas of research is renewable grid integration.
 As we start to pull current fossil fuels off the grid, we will have to replace them with renewable energy.
 Our research will help us understand how renewable energy will affect the current power grid and how to design an expanded power grid in the future as we bring on more electric vehicles, electric heating, and more manufacturing on PEI.

 “We know we have a changing climate.
 How will that affect turbine operation?
 We have 40+ years of data showing how the climate has changed on North Cape and we have 13 years of operation of our wind farm.”